 My name is Robert Pruden.
 In May 2018, the government appointed me as Commissioner responsible for implementing The Health Sector Bargaining Unit Review Act.
 The Act was referred to as Bill 29 before it was proclaimed into law.

-The Act is intended to simplify the bargaining unit structure in the health care field.
-There are currently over 190 bargaining units and the same number of collective agreements covering health care employees in Manitoba.
-After the Act is implemented, there will be 36 new bargaining units.
+The Act was introduced to simplify the bargaining unit structure in the health care field.
+When the Act was proclaimed, there were over 190 bargaining units and the same number of collective agreements covering health care employees in Manitoba.
+With the representation votes now complete, there are 36 new bargaining units.

-Representation votes will be conducted among employees in each new bargaining unit to determine which union will represent them in the future.
-Electronic voting will be used to maximize the opportunity for every voter to participate.
+Representation votes were conducted in August 2019 among employees in each new bargaining unit to determine which union would represent them in the future.
+Electronic voting was used to maximize the opportunity for every voter to participate.

 With the representation votes complete, below is a summary as of June 23, 2020 of the actions taken to date:

 The Commissioner has issued bargaining unit certificates for each of the bargaining units established by HSBURA.
 Certificates for the 24 non-medical bargaining units were issued in December 2019.
 The Commissioner completed the process of issuing certificates for the medical bargaining units as of May 29, 2020.